 Tara Liddy - Owner

-I am a 33 year old Arrernte/Luritja mother of three from Alice Springs.
+I am a 33 year old Arrernte/Luritja mother of four from Alice Springs.
 My family are Southern Arrernte and Luritja with most family members residing on our Traditional Homelands on a site called Mpwelarre - meaning rainbow.
 Our parcel of Mpwelarre (granted under the Aboriginal Land Rights Act) sits around 80km to the South-East of Mparntwe (Alice Springs), between Maryvale Station, Orange Creek Station, the Rainbow Valley Conservation Reserve (Wurre in Arrernte) and Deep Well Station.

 I am deeply passionate about preserving Indigenous Knowledges, particularly in the use of bush foods and medicines.
 This knowledge is crucial to maintaining young peoples connections to country and culture and maintaining their sense of cultural identity.
 I am personally determined to encourage Indigenous young people to embrace a lifestyle which supports the decolonisation of our bodies (through replacing a high sugar, high processed food diet with traditional bush foods), our minds (through promoting political awareness and engagement) and our spirit (through reconnecting with country and culture, and living holistically).
 I am also a strong advocate for the roles of Ngangkari (traditional healers) in supporting people to maintain good mental and physical health and general wellbeing.